 (Image credit: Shutterstock.)

 One of the selling points of telematics-powered auto insurance is that policyholders can influence how much premium they pay.
 The problem is that they can influence it for good or for ill.
 Plymouth Rock Assurance (Boston) decided to take a different approach, with its Road Rewards program—which only rewards and never punishes drivers.
-The program, which launched in 2018 and is now available in the six states that the insurer does business in: Massachusetts, New Hampshire, New York, Connecticut, Pennsylvania and New Jersey, has earned the insurer recognition as an Aite-Novarica Group Impact Award winner.
+The program, which launched in 2018 and is now available in the six states that the insurer does business in: Massachusetts, New Hampshire, New York, Connecticut, Pennsylvania and New Jersey.

 “The customer engages with us through their normal auto product and they can sign up for Road Rewards free of charge,” says Mary Boyd, President & CEO of Plymouth Rock Assurance Independent Agency Group, Plymouth Rock Assurance’s largest operating unit.
 “As the name suggests, Road Rewards is all benefit, no penalty.”